e-Spirit/fsxa-pwa/docs/Introduction.md

 The responses of the CaaS are transformed as well and unnecessary information for the frontend is removed.

-### FSXA NUXT Module

-The FSXA Nuxt Module integrates the FSXA Pattern Library on a Node.js server.
-This Node.js server with NUXT is used for Server Side Rendering.
+### Omnichannel Manager

+The Omnichannel Manager provides the FirstSpirit ContentCreator's advanced editing and workflow capabilities to your PWA.

+### FirstSpirit CaaS

+The [FirstSpirit CaaS](https://docs.e-spirit.com/module/caas/CaaS_Platform_Documentation_EN.html) (Content as a Service) provides all editorial content from your FirstSpirit project.
+Your project's structural data is provided as well, via the [Navigation Service](https://docs.e-spirit.com/module/caas/CaaS_Platform_Documentation_EN.html).

 ## Deployment

-By default customers are provided with a DQP setup: Development, Quality Assurance, and Production.
-There are *git* repositories and server setups for each stage.
-In the FSXA default setup all that is required to deploy changes to a PWA is pushing changes to the respective repository.
-The PWA will automatically be built and deployed.
+By default customers are provided with a *DQP* setup: *Development*, *Quality Assurance*, and *Production*.
+They get a *git* repository with corresponding branches.
+In the FSXA default setup all that is required to deploy changes to a PWA is pushing changes - the PWA will automatically be built and deployed.
+With FirstSpirit's pattern of "preview" and "release" states for project contents this setup leeds to three times two = six PWA instances per project.

 Technology used "behind the scenes":